mohammed-nor/ChemNOR-it/README.md

 # ChemNOR It!

 ChemNOR is a Flutter application that serves as an intelligent chemistry assistant.
-It leverages AI (via ChemNOR and Gemini APIs) to help users search for, analyze, and chat about chemical compounds.
+It leverages AI (via ChemNOR and ChemPUB APIs) to help users search for, analyze, and chat about chemical compounds.
 The app features a modern UI, persistent history, and chemistry-specific tools.

 ## Features